-The sandbox exemption applies to businesses that accept client deposits from more than 20 persons, or publicly state that they do so, provided that (i) the aggregate amount of client deposits is less than CHF 1 million, (ii) no interest is paid on the client deposits, (iii) the client deposits are not invested, and (iv) the depositing clients are informed in written from that the company accepting the deposits is not supervised by FINMA and the deposits are not covered by the Swiss depositor protection regime.
+The sandbox exemption applies to businesses that

+accept client deposits from more than 20 persons, or publicly state that they do so, provided that (i) the aggregate amount of client deposits or crypto assets held in collective custody is less than CHF 1 million, (ii) no interest is paid on the client deposits or crypto assets, (iii) the client deposits are not invested, and (iv) the depositing clients are informed in text form that the company accepting the deposits is not supervised by FINMA and the deposits are not covered by the Swiss depositor protection regime.

-In order to allow innovation in the financial sector, since 1 January 2019, entities mainly active in the financial sector that only accept deposits in the aggregate amount of up to CHF 100 million, or publicly state that they do so, and neither pay interests on such deposits nor invest them are regulated in a specific way (so called "banking license light").
-To them, the Swiss Banking Act only applies by analogy and they only have to meet certain requirements, e.g., as to their organization, risk management, compliance, financial means, etc. Such entities also have to inform their clients in written form (not to be included in the general terms and conditions) about the risks associated with their business model, services and utilized technologies as well as about the fact that the deposits are not covered by the Swiss depositor protection regime.
-By way of the new DLT bill (see below at question 5), the rules on the banking license light will also apply to institutions accepting certain crypto based assets in an amount of up to CHF 100 million.
+In order to allow innovation in the financial sector, since 1 January 2019, entities mainly active in the financial sector that only accept deposits or crypto assets held in collective custody in the aggregate amount of up to CHF 100 million, or publicly state that they do so, and neither pay interests on such deposits/crypto assets nor invest them are regulated in a specific way.
+To them, the Swiss Banking Act only applies by analogy and they only have to meet certain requirements, e.g., as to their organization, risk management, compliance, financial means, etc. Such entities also have to inform their clients in text form (not to be included in the general terms and conditions) about the risks associated with their business model, services and utilized technologies as well as about the fact that the deposits are not covered by the Swiss depositor protection regime.